 Demonstration of how the following will be achieved:

-Retention of native trees and shrubs with a 4-inch dbh or greater to the maximum extent practicable;

-Retention of tree canopy cover and limitation to ladder fuel trimming to the maximum extent practicable;

-Removal of slash that is not worked into the ground;
+Limitation of vegetation management activities to management or removal of uncharacteristic fuel loads, trimming/limbing of woody species as necessary to reduce ladder fuels, and select thinning of vegetation to restore densities that are characteristic of healthy stands of the riparian vegetation types characteristic of the location;

+Retention of at least 75 percent of the overstory canopy and 50 percent of the understory canopy of native riparian vegetation within the project work area, including retention of 75 percent of the native riparian hardwood tree canopy.
+If the project is not able to meet this canopy retention, justification must be provided by a qualified forester or flood management professional.

 Retention of large woody debris to the maximum extent practicable;

 Avoidance of unstable slopes;

-Limitation on mechanical removal or maintenance in waters of the state and riparian areas to during authorized work windows;
+Limitation on mechanical removal or maintenance in surface waters of the state and riparian areas to during authorized work windows;

-Minimization of use of heavy equipment in waters of the state and riparian areas;
+Minimization of use of heavy equipment in surface waters of the state and riparian areas;

 Application of limitations on stream crossings; and